google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 about this type of content to indicate to the user that this page contains insecure resources.

+## TL;DR

+* HTTPS is important to protect both your site and your users from attack.
+* Mixed content degrades the security and user experience of your HTTPS site.

-## Resource request and web browsers
+## Resource requests and web browsers

-When a browser _visits_ a page of a website, it is making a request for an HTML resource.
-The web server then returns the HTML content, which the browser parses and displays to the users.
-Often a single HTML file isn't enough to display a complete page, so the HTML file includes references to other resources that need to be requested by the browser.
-These subresources can be things like images, videos, extra HTML, CSS, or JavaScript; which are each fetched using separate requests.
+When a browser _visits_ a website page, it is requesting for an HTML resource.
+The web server then returns the HTML content, which the browser parses and displays to users.
+Often a single HTML file isn't enough to display a complete page, so the HTML file includes references to other resources that the browser needs to request.
+These subresources can be things like images, videos, extra HTML, CSS, or JavaScript, which are each fetched using separate requests.

 ## HTTPS benefits

-When a browser requests resources over HTTPS - which stands for HTTP Secure - it uses an encrypted connection to communicate with the web server.
+When a browser requests resources over HTTPS---which stands for HTTP Secure---it uses an encrypted connection to communicate with the web server.

-Using HTTPS has 3 main benefits:
+Using HTTPS has three main benefits:

 * Authentication
 * Data integrity